 Twitch Profile Banner

 Overlays can be used in a variety of ways.
 Some use them to cover up the on-screen information they don’t want their viewers to see (such as chats or maps in games).
-Others use them to spice up the area of your screen with the webcam or display information they want their viewers to know about them.
+Others use overlays on Twitch to spice up the area of your screen with the webcam or display the information they want their viewers to know about them.
 Be creative, but don’t clutter your screen too much.
 Keep your audience’s focus on your content.

 Twitch panels can set the tone for your profile and are a great way to establish your branding.
 You can use them either as headings for written text or as links to your social media, affiliates, or personal website.

-BeardedGuysGaming used a simple but effective design for many of their panels.
+BeardedGuysGaming used a simple but effective design for many of its panels.
 They use the same idea to pass on information to their viewers as well as provide links to their affiliates, including coupon codes.
-The panels are neat, clean and fit with their brand’s name and color scheme.
+The panels are neat and clean and fit with their brand’s name and color scheme.

 A BRB screen will let people who just joined your channel know you will be right back.
 Starting screens allow your followers to join your stream before your content officially starts, allowing them to see the whole broadcast.